 Search results for: Tannins

-The mouth-puckering substance--found mostly in red wines--that is derived primarily from grape skins, seeds and stems, but also from oak barrels.
-Tannin acts as a natural preservative that helps wine age and develop.
+The mouth-puckering polyphenols, most prominent in red wines, that are derived primarily from grape skins, seeds and stems, but also from oak barrels.
+Tannins are an important component of a wine's structure and texture, and act as a natural preservative that help wine age and develop.

 Unpleasantly harsh in taste or texture, usually due to a high level of tannin or acid.

 Describes wines that leave a coarse, rough, furry or drying sensation in the mouth.
 Astringency is usually attributed to high tannin levels found in some red wines (and a few whites).
 High tannin levels are frequently found in Cabernet Sauvignon and Cabernet Franc.